CaliforniaDev/splitshifts-next-repo/README.md

 The type scale defined in `typography.css` is referenced in the Tailwind configuration to ensure consistent typography across the application.
 Tailwind's `@layer` feature is used to apply these styles globally.
 The `fonts.ts` file defines the font families and weights, which are then used in `tailwind.config.ts`.
 The `layout.tsx` file applies these styles to the application layout.

 Refer to the comments in each file for more detailed information.

+## Key Dependencies

+- **@auth/core**: Provides authentication and session management for server-side applications.
+- **next-auth**: Extends authentication capabilities for Next.js, including OAuth and session handling.
+- **drizzle-orm**: A lightweight ORM for database schema management and queries.
+- **@neondatabase/serverless**: Integration with Neon for serverless PostgreSQL databases.
+- **tailwindcss**: Utility-first CSS framework for styling.
+- **tailwindcss-animate** and **tw-animate-css**: Plugins for animations in TailwindCSS.
+- **zod**: Schema validation library for TypeScript.
+- **nodemailer**: Email sending library for server-side applications.
+- **react-hook-form**: Library for managing forms and validation in React.
+- **@hookform/resolvers**: Provides schema validation for forms using libraries like Zod.
+- **dotenv**: Manages environment variables securely.
+- **lucide-react**: Icon library for React applications.
+- **class-variance-authority** and **clsx**: Utilities for managing conditional class names in React components.

+## Development Tools

+- **eslint**: Ensures code quality and consistency.
+- **prettier**: Formats code for readability.
+- **tsx**: Executes TypeScript files directly during development.
+- **drizzle-kit**: CLI tool for managing database migrations and schema generation.

+## Scripts

+- `dev`: Start the development server.
+- `dev:network`: Start the development server with network access.
+- `build`: Build the application for production.
+- `start`: Start the production server.
+- `lint`: Run linting checks.

+## Environment Variables

+This project uses `dotenv` to manage environment variables.
+Ensure you have a `.env` file with the required variables.

+## Database

+The project integrates with Neon using `@neondatabase/serverless` and `drizzle-orm` for database management.

+## Styling

+The project uses `tailwindcss` for styling, along with plugins like `tailwindcss-animate` and `tw-animate-css` for animations.

 ## License